dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/path-animations-overview.md

 <a name="prerequisites"></a>
 ## Prerequisites
- To understand this topic, you should be familiar with [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] animations features.
+ To understand this topic, you should be familiar with WPF animations features.
 For an introduction to animation features, see the [Animation Overview](animation-overview.md).

  Because you use a <xref:System.Windows.Media.PathGeometry> object to define a path animation, you should also be familiar with <xref:System.Windows.Media.PathGeometry> and the different types of <xref:System.Windows.Media.PathSegment> objects.
 For more information, see the [Geometry Overview](geometry-overview.md).